BabylonJS/OldDocumentationSite/content/How_To/GUI/ScrollViewer.md

----
-PG_TITLE: How To Use the Scroll Viewer
----

 # The Scroll Viewer

 When you want to keep your user interface small and the information to present large you can use the **ScrollViewer** to contain the information.